 Pharma Marketing companies evolution & working model

 The emergence of a business model popularly known as shared services was an ideal launch pad for Indian Pharmaceutical Industry to take off into the arena of mass production in the late nineties.
 The model spread included the sharing of premises, facilities, licenses and knowledge capital and led to the introduction of a new concept called contract manufacturing.
-Contract manufacturing generally is referred to the outsourcing of certain production activities of a company to third-party vendors.
+Pharmaceutical Contract manufacturing which is the practice of outsourcing of production activities Pharma company to the third-party manufacturer.
 This could include outsourcing of the production of parts, components, and systems or the finished product itself.
 For instance, pharmaceutical companies share the chemical composition or formula of a drug with pharmaceutical contract manufacturing organizations (CMO) which in turn mass manufacture them at their facilities.
 The high degree talent pool and affordable labor in terms of comparative costs have made India one of the most preferred destinations for contract manufacturing and firms from world over.